Labour to turn up pressure on Sunak over what he knew about concrete crisis | ITV News

-Labour say Sunak 'directly responsible' for Raac crisis as party demands release of documents
+Rishi Sunak to face PMQs as Labour turn up pressure over what he knew about Raac crisis

+Labour will look to force the government to hand over written advice the prime minister was given about crumbling concrete in schools while he was chancellor

-Labour has said that the prime minister is "directly responsible" for schools in England closing due to unsafe concrete as the opposition party turns up the pressure on Rishi Sunak over what he knew about the crisis when he was chancellor.
+Rishi Sunak will face Sir Keir Starmer at Prime Minister’s Questions for the first time in seven weeks as Labour turn up the pressure on Rishi Sunak over what he knew about the crisis when he was chancellor.

+Concerns over reinforced autoclaved aerated concrete (Raac) have caused more than 100 schools in England to partially or fully shut.

+Mr Sunak is likely to be grilled by the Labour leader on the funding made available to tackle faulty classroom concrete when the two face off on Wednesday for the first time since Parliament returned from its summer break.

 The party says it wants to force the release of documents about the possible risks to children that they say Mr Sunak saw before he reduced rebuilding budgets.

-Concerns over reinforced autoclaved aerated concrete (Raac) has lead to more than 150 schools in England to partially or fully shut.
+Concerns over reinforced autoclaved aerated concrete (Raac) has led to more than 150 schools in England to partially or fully shut.

-Sir Keir Starmer’s party intends to table a humble address motion - an arcane parliamentary mechanism which can be used to demand papers from government departments - to find out what Mr Sunak knew about the construction trouble in the education sector.

 During an Opposition Day debate in the Commons on Wednesday, Labour will demand the publication of submissions of evidence sent by the Department for Education (DfE) to both No 10 and the Treasury relating to the crisis.